tholden/ParallelFastNonLinearACD/README.md

  * `Order`: Determines the number of points to use to search along each group of NonProductSearchDirection directions.
 A (small) positive integer.
  * `NonProductSearchDimension`: NonProductSearchDimension*ProductSearchDimension determines how many dimensions to search in simultaneously.
 A (small) positive integer.
  * `ProductSearchDimension`: NonProductSearchDimension*ProductSearchDimension determines how many dimensions to search in simultaneously.
 A (small) positive integer.
- * `Parallel`: Determines whether to use a `parfor` loop to invoke the objective function.
+ * `Resume`: Whether to resume the past run.
 A logical.

 Ouputs:
  * `xMean`: The optimal point.